openSUSE/open-build-service/src/api/spec/README.md

 Unit specs are limited in scope and only test a single "unit"/"object" without testing interactions between different "units".
 Their purpose is to test each unit's functionality in isolation before integrating them into the larger system.

-There are several types of "units"/"objects" in every rails app so they are also several types of unit specs in our test suite.
+There are several types of "units"/"objects" in every rails app so there are also several types of unit specs in our test suite.

 Unit specs: